Eddy R. Smith, Esq.

 Eddy is a Fellow of The American College of Trust and Estate Counsel, serving on the Fiduciary Litigation Committee, Fiduciary Administration Task Force, and Charitable Planning and Exempt Organizations Committee, and previously served as Chair of the TBA Estate Planning and Probate Section and President of the Knoxville Estate Planning Council.

-U.S. News & World Report named Eddy in The Best Lawyers in America© in the practice areas of Trusts and Estates and Litigation -- Trusts and Estates every year he's practiced law from 2012, including 2023.
+U.S. News & World Report named Eddy in The Best Lawyers in America© in the practice areas of Trusts and Estates and Litigation - Trusts and Estates every year he's practiced law from 2012, including 2024.
+In 2024, he also received recognition for Closely Held Companies and Family Businesses Law and Tax Law.

-Cityview Magazine recognized Eddy as a Top Attorney in Knoxville in the practice areas of Business Litigation, Estate Planning/Trusts, Income Tax/IRS Solutions, Taxation, and Wills/Probate for 2022, alongside previous recognitions in Appellate Practice and Contract Law in 2021.
+Cityview Magazine recognized Eddy as a Top Attorney in Knoxville in the practice areas of Business Litigation, Estate Planning/Trusts, Taxation, and Wills/Probate for 2022 and 2023, alongside previous recognitions in Appellate Practice and Contract Law in 2021 and Income Tax/IRS Solutions in 2022.

 Eddy was admitted to the Tennessee Bar in 1998.
 Eddy is also a member of the Knoxville Bar Association (KBA) and Tennessee Bar Association (TBA).